 But our core purpose at Nomador has always been house-sitting, and we’re delighted that Nomador can play a little part in the building of international friendships.

-I think that Alina’s testimony is a wonderful example of the benefits of international house-sitting.
+Alina’s testimony is a wonderful example of the benefits of international house-sitting.
 Her experience is what we at Nomador aim to create:

 - Travel in a life enhancing manner, by being if service to other families.